Skip to content

 - port: 80

--- View for nodes with AI assistant enabled
+-- Only includes nodes where the AI assistant is enabled

 apiVersion: operator.lynq.sh/v1